 Your basic level of cover will insure against everything that a conventional insurance policy would - theft, fire, accidental damage and third party damage.

-It is important to note that many insurers will not offer kit car insurance policies to drivers under the age of 21, given the added risk involved, and if they do choose to insure you, you can expect to pay significantly more than an older driver.
+It is important to note that many insurers will not offer kit car policy to drivers under the age of 21, given the added risk involved, and if they do choose to insure you, you can expect to pay significantly more than an older driver.

-How much will my kit car insurance policy pay out?
+How much will my kit car policy pay out?

 Given the specialised and unique nature of kit cars, a price cannot be worked out quite so easily.
 Instead, the insurer will, at the opening of the policy, work out an ‘agreed value’ that will be paid out.